-For several years the Strathbogie Ranges Conservation Management Network (SRCMN) has been conducting on a citizen science program to better understand the mammal and nocturnal bird fauna of the Strathbogie Forest.
-The program began unofficially in 2014 and was supported by Victorian Government funding between 2016 and 2020.
+Between 2014 and 2020 the Strathbogie Ranges Conservation Management Network (SRCMN) ran a successful citizen science program to better understand the mammal and nocturnal bird fauna of the Strathbogie Forest.
 Along the way we have engaged hundreds of people from near and far and helped illuminate how very special this last of the extensive forest in the Strathbogies really is.

 Whilst the goal of the program was to collect as much information on as many species as possible, we were particularly interested in collecting information about these native species: